 The County's second largest source of revenues in the Major Operating Funds is the real property tax, which constitutes approximately 27.6% of total revenues in the 2016 Budget (excluding interdepartmental transfers).
 The levy of the property tax is at the sole discretion of the County, subject to constitutional and statutory limitations.
 State law limits property tax levy increases by most municipalities in the State, including the County, to the lesser of 2% or the annual increase in CPI, over the prior year's levy, with certain exceptions.
-See "THE NOTES- Tax Levy Limitation Law" in the Official Statement to which this Appendix is attached.
+See "THE OBLIGATIONS- Tax Levy Limitation Law" in the Official Statement to which this Appendix is attached.
 The County is only at approximately 9.51% of its constitutional tax limit.
 See "REAL PROPERTY ASSESSMENT AND TAX COLLECTION - Real Property Tax Limit" herein.
 Figure 4 shows property tax levies in the Major Operating Funds.
+As indicated in Figure 4, beginning in 2016, LIPA PILOTs (defined below) are no longer included in the property tax levy but are being billed and collected separately.